Murder of Sophie Hook: Trial

 Hughes went on trial at Chester Crown Court on 24 June 1996, charged with abduction, rape and murder.
 The jury heard no forensic evidence which linked Hughes to the death of Sophie Hook, but they received valuable information from three witnesses.
-Hughes's father Gerald told the jury that his son had admitted the murder to him shortly after he was arrested and being held in custody at a local police station (although Hughes himself has always denied that any such confession took place).
+Hughes’ father Gerald told the jury that his son had admitted the murder to him shortly after he was arrested and being held in custody at a local police station (although Hughes himself has always denied that any such confession took place).
 Jonathan Carroll, a 30-year-old career criminal who was in prison at the time he testified, told the jury that he had seen Hughes carrying a hessian sack along a Llandudno street on the night of Sophie's murder, and that he had caught a glimpse of a naked body in the sack – Carroll himself admitted he was in the process of stealing property from the garden of a house when he saw this happening.
 A third witness, convicted child sex offender Michael Guidi, testified that Hughes had boasted to him a few years before that he would like to "rape a girl of 4 or 5".
 The jury also heard details of the injuries that Sophie had sustained in the attack, many of which had been inflicted before she died.

 On 18 July 1996, the jury returned a guilty verdict on all three charges against Howard Hughes.
 The 31-year-old was then given three life sentences by trial judge Mr Justice Curtis, who branded Hughes a "fiend" and recommended that he should never be released from prison.
 This provisionally placed him within the small group of prisoners who were issued with a whole life tariff, although the Home Office did not immediately confirm Hughes's tariff.